puzzle/puzzle.opnsense/docs/docsite/rst/development_guide.rst

                 },
             }
         },
-        "OPNsense 23.1": {
+        "25.1": {
             ...
         },
     }

-In this example, the configuration for "OPNsense 22.7 (amd64/OpenSSL)" is outlined, detailing settings, PHP requirements, and configure functions specific to the 'system_settings_general' module.
+In this example, the configuration for "24.7" is outlined, detailing settings, PHP requirements, and configure functions specific to the 'system_settings_general' module.

 This detailed and version-specific mapping ensures the utility module operates correctly across different OPNsense releases, contributing significantly to the robustness and reliability of the configuration management process.